mzahidimran/MVVMC/README.md

 # MovieCatalog

-Its a demo project with MVVM + Network Layer.
+Its a demo project with MVVM + Coordinators

 # Screenshots